cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 - incentivize creation by capturing a portion of future economic value
 - credibly commit not to extract rent or arbitrarily enforce rules
 - permissionless innovation: interfaces, cross-common connections, no organizational relationship/trust cost
+- competition at interface layer instead of at data layer
+- rent extraction by consensus participants - data can be forked

 cite: Tyler Cowen post